is sea moss good for high blood pressure

 The following individuals should avoid Sea Moss or use it only under medical supervision: those taking blood-thinning medications, individuals with thyroid issues, those with allergies or sensitivities to seafood, pregnant or breastfeeding women, and individuals with kidney disease or other serious health conditions.

-Sea Moss may support cardiovascular health by balancing cholesterol and controlling blood sugar levels.
 It contains nutrients like magnesium and zinc, which improve heart health.
-Compounds in Sea Moss, such as fucoxanthin and alginate, also help lower blood sugar and prevent post-meal blood sugar spikes.
+Compounds in Sea Moss, such as fucoxanthin and alginate, also help lower blood sugar and limit post-meal blood sugar spikes.

 Conclusion